Code of Practice

 - The continuing professional education in probate activities that you complete on an annual basis is not sufficient to keep you up to date with current relevant legislation and changes in practice.

-- You do not provide employees with the necessary training to ensure that they are up to date with current probate activities procedures and record keeping requirements as appropriate to the nature of their particular employment.
+- You do not provide staff with the necessary training to ensure that they are up to date with current probate activities procedures and record keeping requirements as appropriate to the nature of their particular role.